Cousin marriage: East Asia

-China has prohibited first-cousin marriage since 1981.
+China has prohibited first cousin marriage since 1981 (but not prohibits marriage of second cousin or first cousin once removed).
 Currently, according to the Marriage Law of the People's Republic of China, Article 7, "No marriage may be contracted under any of the following circumstances: (1) if the man and the woman are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship."
 This was then encompassed in the Civil Code, which takes effect in 2021, as its Article 1048.

 Unlike China mainland, the two special administrative regions of China, Hong Kong and Macau, place no restrictions on marriage between cousins.